 values will be populated.

-Here the cached intermediate computation data will be reused, so it'll be a lot faster than the building the index from scratch.
+Here the cached intermediate computation data will be reused, so it’ll be a lot faster than building the index from scratch.

-like most relational databases, so it's a drop-and-recreate.
+Note that Qdrant doesn’t support ALTER TABLE like most relational databases, so it’s a drop-and-recreate.

 Drop a flow

-To drop a flow, you’d run
+To drop a flow, you’d run:

-cocoindex drop
+cocoindex drop main

-drops the backends when dropping the flow.
+cocoindex drop drops the backends when dropping the flow.

 Why automatic target schema inference?